AI Governance | | 17 min read

 Common Mistakes to Avoid

-Inventory AI tools, pilots, vendor features, and shadow AI risks.
-Identify sensitive data categories, issue interim rules, assign an executive sponsor, and form a cross-functional working group.
+Inventory AI tools, pilots, vendor features, browser extensions, embedded AI, and shadow AI risks.
+Identify sensitive data categories.
+Issue interim rules.
+Assign an executive sponsor.
+Form a working group across business, IT, security, privacy, legal, compliance, procurement, audit, and risk.

-Create the charter, intake form, risk-tiering model, approved tool list, prohibited use rules, data handling rules, vendor checklist, and documentation template.
+Create the AI charter, intake form, risk tiering model, approved tool list, prohibited use rules, data handling rules, vendor checklist, documentation template, and initial evidence requirements.

-Review priority use cases, launch the AI inventory, train employees, define monitoring metrics, create incident response procedures, and select controlled pilots.
+Review priority use cases, launch the AI inventory, train employees, define monitoring metrics, create AI incident response procedures, select controlled pilots, and establish an executive reporting cadence.

 What the Framework Should Produce